 Ohio Edison serves an area of northeast Ohio along Lake Erie and central Ohio.
 Cities served includes Akron and surrounding areas, Youngstown, Elyria, Mansfield, and Ashland.

 First Energy Ohio Edison Price to Compare

-Ohio Edison’s residential ‘Price to Compare’ for the generation supply portion of your bill for the period of January 1, 2021 until March 31, 2021 is $.048052/kWh.
+Ohio Edison’s residential ‘Price to Compare’ for the generation supply portion of your bill for the period of April 1, 2021 until May 31, 2021 is $.048302/kWh.
 This is the rate you will pay for electric generation if you do not switch to an alternative electricity supplier.
 Refer to your most recent Ohio Edison utility bill to confirm your specific price to compare when shopping for an electricity supplier.